Knightro63/three_js/packages/three_js/README.md

 ## Know Issues

 **All**
+ - MD2 annimations do not work
+ - Collada animations do not work
- - Transmissive does not work
+ - Collada kinnametics does not work
+ - PMREM gives weird artifacts

 **MacOS**

 **iOS**
- - Buffer Validation issues
  - Protoplanets does not function correctly

 **Android**
  - Morphtargets dones not work
+ - Some RGBELoaders cause app to crash

 **Windows**

 **Web**